Data Protection Impact Assessment Guidance Notes

 Data Protection Impact Assessment (sometimes also referred to as a Privacy

-Impact Assessment) is an important part of complying with the GDPR.
+Impact Assessment) is an important part of complying with the UK's data protection legislation (including the UK GDPR and the Data Protection Act 2018).

 Data Protection Impact Assessments (DPIAs) are designed to help you map out